FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

-# How Textual Similarity can be Used
+# An In-depth Discussion of Textual Similarity: Characteristics and When They Matter

 ## The Introduction's Introduction